 - Kalamata Castle

-Free Entrance: From November to March, admission is totally free on the first Sunday of the month and on the dates of March 6th, April 18th, May 18th, the last weekend of September, and October 28th
+Free Entrance: From November to March, admission is free on the first Sunday of the month and on the dates of March 6th, April 18th, May 18th, the last weekend of September, and October 28th

 Closed: 1 January, 25 March, 1 May, Easter Sunday, 25-26 December